You Are Already Living Inside a Computer

 In the history of computing, the Turing machine is usually considered an innovation independent from the Turing test.
 But they’re connected.
 General computation entails a machine’s ability to simulate any Turing machine (computer scientists call this feat Turing completeness).
 A Turing machine, and therefore a computer, is a machine that pretends to be another machine.

 Think about the computing systems you use every day.
 All of them represent attempts to simulate something else.
-Like Turing’s original thinking machine strived to pass as a man or woman, a computer tries to pass, in a way, as another thing.
+Like how Turing’s original thinking machine strived to pass as a man or woman, a computer tries to pass, in a way, as another thing.
 As a calculator, for example, or a ledger, or a typewriter, or a telephone, or a camera, or a storefront, or a café.

 After a while, successful simulated machines displace and overtake the machines they originally imitated.
 The word processor is no longer just a simulated typewriter or secretary, but a first-order tool for producing written materials of all kinds.
 Eventually, if they thrive, simulated machines become just machines.